 Rating 0 1 2 3 Element A Does the leadership identify resources to meet the academic, social and emotional needs of students and adults in the school to prevent or respond when events threaten to disrupt the learning environment?
-The leadership identifies minimal resources Yes, the leadership identifies sufficient resources Yes, the leadership identifies multiple resources Are school buildings, equipment, and furnishings designed No, severely lacking and there are safety concerns Lacking Most Yes, all Element C Are the school safety and emergency preparedness plans current, disseminated to all, and subject to regular review and amendment, and practiced regularly?
+No The leadership identifies minimal resources Yes, the leadership identifies sufficient resources Yes, the leadership identifies multiple resources Element B Are school buildings, equipment, and furnishings designed and maintained for the optimal safety of everyone who uses them?
+No, severely lacking and there are safety concerns Lacking Most Yes, all Element C Are the school safety and emergency preparedness plans current, disseminated to all, and subject to regular review and amendment, and practiced regularly?
 No safety plans No, plans are not current, disseminated, or subject to regular review and amendment, or practiced Yes, plans are current and disseminated, but are not reviewed regularly and/or practiced Yes

 Indicator 1.4 Our leadership collaborates with staff, family and community members to meet diverse local community interests and needs.

 Output: Students, family, and community are actively involved as partners with the school.